osmtk/osmtk.github.io/README.md

 ## Tools

 ### UI Inspector PC
-UI Inspector PC is a tool to inspect UI elements of Windows desktop applicationsl for test automation using WinAppDriver.
+UI Inspector PC is a tool to inspect UI elements of Windows desktop applications for test automation using WinAppDriver.
 It can be used as an alternative to inspect.exe and spy++.

 [UI Inspector PC.zip](https://github.com/osmtk/osmtk.github.io/files/12139123/UI.Inspector.PC.zip)
+SHA256: 3a9691be3da61d8a04aa83be80d7f54915f7bc2c2a42e64529695e8cb6a51eba